ashwinboinala/mysql-pacemaker/README.md

    ```
    #if the fialover is triggered the new master info is logged into log file.
    ex:
-   Below is the sample log that gets generated after failover is triggered.
+   Below is the sample log that gets generated after failover.

        2017-11-10 00:11:01 AM INFO Failed to reconnect to the master after 3 attempts.
        2017-11-10 00:11:01 AM CRITICAL Master is confirmed to be down or unreachable.